vault-thirteen/JSON-RPC-M1/example/simple/ReadMe.md

 Two RPC functions are available: `Sum` and `Crash`.

-This simple example can also be used for primitive manual unit testing of the framework.
+This simple example can also be used for primitive automatic and manual unit testing of the framework.

 ## Simple Testing